 When you have obsessive-compulsive disorder, you have unwanted but seemingly unstoppable thoughts and behaviors that can severely affect your daily life.
 At Full Living: A Psychotherapy Practice, Karen Smith, MSS, LCSW, and the team of therapists have years of experience helping people living in and around Philadelphia, overcome their obsessions and compulsions.
-To get help and regain control of your life, email or call the office in Center City of Philadelphia, Pennsylvania, or schedule your free initial intake appointment online.
+To get help and regain control of your life, email or call the office in Center City of Philadelphia, Pennsylvania.

 Obsessive-compulsive disorder (OCD) is a condition that over-takes your mind with repetitive, intrusive, and unwanted thoughts and feelings called obsessions.
 Your obsessions create intense anxiety that compels you toward action to relieve the anxiety.
 The actions you take are called compulsions.

 Taking action may give you a temporary reprieve from the obsessive thoughts, but they eventually return.
 If you manage to stop yourself from doing a compulsive action, your anxiety becomes overwhelming.

 Uncontrollable obsessions and compulsions turn into a cycle that comes and goes with varying frequency, depending on the severity of your OCD.
 In severe cases, sufferers can spend hours every day performing compulsive behaviors.